mmarusiak/Universe-Simulator/README.md

 For now you can simulate your own universe (universe need to be created via unity editor).
 Works fine with orbiting, escaping orbit or colliding.

+If you want to undertand code, there is [documentation.](./Code%20Documentation)